Getting Started

 • On Ubuntu or Debian, install standard build tooling before compiling Rust dependencies.

-• If you need GPU-backed local models, validate CUDA separately before treating MAPLE issues as runtime issues.
+• If you need GPU-backed local models, validate CUDA separately before treating provider issues as Maple OS issues.

 Windows